rinigus/pure-maps/tilesources/README.md

 The main job of the tile format implementation is to provide formulas to convert between longitude/latitude coordinates and tile numbers, or keys or whatever way tiles are referred to.
-You need to implement three functions. "list_tiles" should given bounding box coordinates return a list of dictionaries of tile properties, which will be used by Poor in conjunction with the tile source metadata file to construct URLs and download those tiles. "tile_corners" should return longitude/latitude coordinates of each corner of the given tile.
+You need to implement three functions. `list_tiles` should given bounding box coordinates return a list of dictionaries of tile properties, which will be used by Poor in conjunction with the tile source metadata file to construct URLs and download those tiles. `tile_corners` should return longitude/latitude coordinates of each corner of the given tile.
-"tile_path" should return the relative path used to store the tile in the user's local cache directory ~/.cache/harbour-poor-maps/.
+`tile_path` should return the relative path used to store the tile in the user's local cache directory ~/.cache/harbour-poor-maps/.